 8. Speech to Text Software … Maybe

 If you want to avoid a ‘person’ stealing your data, one of the most obvious choices is to remove the human element entirely and just use automated transcription services, or automatic speech recognition (ASR) software.

-‘Automatic transcription service’ does not necessarily mean that no human will see your data.
+However, using a ‘Automatic transcription service’ does not necessarily mean that humans won’t have access to your data.
+This could be for quite innocent reasons such as quality control, customer success problem solving or product development.
 If no guarantees are made in a service level agreement, there is nothing stopping someone from listening to your recording.

 Factors such as encryption during storage and safe data transfers are just as important when using speech to text software as it is with human-based transcription services.
-Ideally, you want to find a service that deletes your data once finished, otherwise you run unnecessary risks by having your data stored by a third party online.
+Ideally, you want to find a service that deletes your data once finished, otherwise, you run unnecessary risks by having your data stored by a third party online.